 If you’re attending a conference or other event related to your blog’s niche, you might want to consider live blogging from the event.
 Live blogging is basically just posting regular updates to your blog as the event is taking place, rather than blogging about it after the fact.

 Live blogging can be a very valuable resource to your readers if done right.
 If you take the time and keep focused throughout an event to provide useful information to your readers, they’ll often consider your blog the go-to place for event coverage in your industry.
-If it’s done poorly, though, all those blog posts will likely just be looked at as filler or fluff by your readers, and may even annoy some to the point they unsubscribe from your RSS feed.

 Use the information below to guide you through the live blogging process.